janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 1. Admin interface
 1. Using Firebase and React to build a hotel room booking system
-1. Managing Firebase database access with INSERT ACCESS SYSTEM NAME HERE
+1. Security: Managing Firebase database access, Routes that are only accessible by signed-in users

 - use playlist feature as example?
   - don't want to expose user's music taste to other users?